better-slop/hyprwhspr-rs/README.md

 - Groq or Gemini API key (optional)
   - Use `GROQ_API_KEY` for provider `groq`
   - Use `GEMINI_API_KEY` for provider `gemini`
-  - Custom OpenAI-compatible providers can read API keys from env vars or secret files.
   - Groq with whisper is cheap (~$0.10 USD/month) and fast as hell. [[Data Controls](https://console.groq.com/settings/data-controls)]
   - Comparatively, Gemini is very slow but offers better output formatting.
 - Parakeet TDT (optional) - NVIDIA's local ASR model via ONNX
   - Run `./scripts/download-parakeet-tdt.sh` to download model files (~1.2GB)
   - Very fast, but not as accurate as whisper or Gemini
+- Custom OpenAI-compatible providers see [below](#custom-openai-compatible-providers)

 ## Features